unoplatform/uno/doc/blog/201907-SkiaSharp-for-wasm-support.md

-# SkiaSharp support for WebAssembly
+# SkiaSharp support for WebAssembly via Uno Platform

 Skia is an open source 2D graphics library which provides common APIs that work across a variety of hardware and software platforms.
 It serves as the graphics engine for Google Chrome and Chrome OS, Android, Mozilla Firefox and Firefox OS, and many other products.